iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 This raises the question: *If WordNet definitions are not precise enough, what is the ultimate source for correct image labels?
 ChatGPT, Wikipedia, GBIF?*

-We are not wildlife experts, but we can say that either an oncilla, ocelot, or margay may be seen in \(c).
+We are not wildlife experts, but we may say that either an oncilla, ocelot, or margay is in \(c).
 While this might seem like harmless noise, common in such large datasets, these animals do appear more than once in the training set.
-In everyday language, *"tiger cat"* is even more commonly used to refer to these wild cats than to striped domestic ones; however, these usages coexist simultaneously.
+In everyday language, *"tiger cat"* is more commonly used to refer to these wild cats than to striped domestic ones; however, these usages coexist simultaneously.

-We have already mentioned the WordNet definition of the *"tiger cat"* synset; WordNet also contains  ***"tiger cat, Felis tigrina"*** synset, defined as **"a medium-sized wildcat of Central America and South America having a dark-striped coat"**.
+We have already mentioned the WordNet definition of the *"tiger cat"* synset; WordNet also contains a ***"tiger cat, Felis tigrina"*** synset, defined as **"a medium-sized wildcat of Central America and South America having a dark-striped coat"**.
-All three of the possible species of cats we’ve mentioned as possible labels for \(c) fall under this definition.
+All three of the possible species of cats we have mentioned as possible labels for \(c) fall under this definition.
 Consistently annotating *"tiger cat"* images given such a confusing background is difficult for experts, and probably impossible for MTurkers.

 Obviously, (d) is a tiger, which has its own synset, ***"tiger, Panthera tigris"***, in ImageNet-1k.
-Such tigers make up a significant portion of the "tiger cat" class in both the training and validation sets.
+Tigers make up a significant portion of the "tiger cat" class in both the training and validation sets.
-Distinguishing between a tabby and a tiger isn't even a particularly challenging fine-grained recognition task.
+Distinguishing between a tabby and a tiger is not a particularly challenging fine-grained recognition task.
 While using non-expert annotators can be cost-effective and quick, this example highlights the need to think carefully about the expertise and motivation of those labeling the data.

 ### The Laptop Problem